rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationDownload.md

     - crawlId - System.String
     - downloadFilter - DownloadResultsCsvFiltersInput
 - Returns DownloadResultsCsvReply.
-### salesforcerecordschangedetails
-Download the change details of the specified Salesforce object on a specific day.

-- There are 6 arguments.
-    - workloadId - System.String: The ID of the workload.
-    - startTime - DateTime: Start time of the day for which changes are aggregated.
-    - filter - ObjectRecordsChangeFilter: Input for filtering records of the Salesforce object for which RSC is calculating the summary changes.
-    - sortBy - System.String: Field name used to sort Salesforce records.
-    - sortOrder - SortOrder: Sort order of result.
-    - fieldNames - list of System.Strings: The list of fields for which the record values must be returned.
-An empty input returns values for the ID and name fields only.
-- Returns CreateOnDemandJobReply.
 ### saphanasnapshot
 Download SAP HANA database snapshot from archive